11:00 a.m.–12:30 p.m. ET

 -

-Derek Hagerty, P.E., PMP, Engineer 3, Nashville Department of Transportation and Multimodal Infrastructure, Nashville, TN, US
+Derek Hagerty, P.E., PMP, Engineer 3, Nashville Department of Transportation and Multimodal Infrastructure, Nashville, TN

 -

-John Thai, P.E., Principal Traffic Engineer, Public Works, Traffic Management Center, City of Anaheim, Anaheim, CA, US
+John Thai, P.E., Principal Traffic Engineer, Public Works, Traffic Management Center, City of Anaheim, Anaheim, CA

 -

-Angela Ng, Senior Project Manager, Chicago Transit Authority, Chicago, IL, US
+Angela Ng, Senior Project Manager, Chicago Transit Authority, Chicago, IL

 -